darwinproject/CBIOMES-Processing.m/CMAP2019/README.md

     - Group2Field2
     - ...

-This is the structure that `makeNCfiles.jl` expects when it runs.
+This is the structure that `makencfiles.jl` expects when it runs.

 Any newly calculated fields are put with their type at the same level as the symlinks to the original data.
 For example the upper level `ptr` directory looks like this after `runGroups_cs510.m` is run (here xxx is the roughly the timestep):